n13a/n13a/README.md

-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on fun projects
 - 📫 How to reach me: @NimTheZee on Twitter
 - 😄 Pronouns: He/Him